 Perdomo Nicaragua BBA Sun Grown

-Another sweet interlude for this Perdomo Bourbon Barrel Aged (BBA).
-After tasting the Connecticut and Sun Grown versions, we chose the Sun Grown, whose maturation clearly gives it more "mellow" aromas and creaminess.
+Another moment of sweetness with this Perdomo Bourbon Barrel Aged (BBA).
+Having tasted both the Connecticut and Sun Grown versions, we opted for the Sun Grown, whose ageing has clearly given it a more ‘smooth’ blend of flavours and a creamier texture.

 For this Nicaraguan puro, the wrapper has been aged for at least six years, then matured for a further 14 months in a Bourbon cask, giving it exceptional roundness.